PdIPS/CBX/paper.md

 where $\lambda$ and $\sigma$ are positive parameters, and where $B_t^i$ are independent Brownian motions in $d$ dimensions.
 The _consensus drift_ is a deterministic term that drives each agent towards the consensus point, with rate $\lambda$.
 Meanwhile, the _scaled diffusion_ is a stochastic term that encourages exploration of the landscape.
 While both the agents' positions and the consensus point evolve in time, it has been proven that all agents eventually reach the same position and that the consensus point $c_\alpha(x_t)$ is a good approximation of $x^*$ [@carrillo2018analytical;@fornasier2021consensus].
 Other variations of the method, such as CBO with anisotropic noise [@carrillo2021consensus], _polarised CBO_ [@bungert2022polarized], or _consensus-based sampling_ (CBS) [@carrillo2022consensus] have also been proposed.

 In practice, the solution to the SDE above cannot be found exactly.
-Instead, an _Euler-Maruyama scheme_ [@KP1992] is used to update the position of the agents.
+Instead, an _Euler--Maruyama scheme_ [@KP1992] is used to update the position of the agents.
 The update is given by

 $$
 x^i \gets x^i